o3de/o3de.org/content/docs/user-guide/networking/multiplayer/configuration.md

 ---
 linkTitle: Project Configuration
 title: Adding the Multiplayer Gem to a Project
-description: Learn how to add multiplayer support to an Open 3D Engine project or Gem.
+description: Learn how to add multiplayer support to an Open 3D Engine (O3DE) project or Gem.
 Includes instructions for creating a placeholder auto-component.
 weight: 200
 ---

-Adding the full functionality of the Open 3D Engine Multiplayer Gem to a project requires making edits to the CMake scripts and source code.
+Adding the full functionality of the **Multiplayer Gem** to an **Open 3D Engine (O3DE)** project requires making edits to the CMake scripts and source code.
 These changes enable:

 * Linking against the correct core libraries and Gems.
 * Building [auto-components](./autocomponents).